willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Highly modularized code
 - Less anti-patterns in code

 The use of this alongiside TDD approach, spoken about below, helped me split code up into appropriate objects avoiding the 'God object' anti pattern.
+The 'God Object' anti-pattern is essentially when a programmer puts too many functions/methods inside one class or object.
+IT is an object that attempts to solve every problem in the solution; hence the name 'God Object'.
+This is a problem as it makes it hard to:
+- Test
+- Maintain
+- Document

+Another anti-pattern this choice of software architecture will help tackle on the other side of the spectrum is useless/plotergeist classes.
+These are just classes which have no responsibility of their own, often just empty classes with a function call from another class or some other unnessacary level of abstraction.
+This may not sound like a huge problem, however, it adds complexity where it is not needed and makes code less readable.
+(Saba, 2015)

 ### Board Representation